Edmonton-Ellerslie: History

-The electoral district was created in 1993 from Edmonton-Mill Woods.
-The 2010 boundary redistribution saw the riding shrink on its north boundary to Anthony Henday Drive from roughly 34 Avenue, losing some land to Mill Woods and Edmonton-Mill Creek.
+The 2010 boundary redistribution saw the riding shrink on its north boundary to Anthony Henday Drive from roughly 34 Avenue, losing some land to Edmonton-Mill Woods and Edmonton-Mill Creek.

 Boundary history

 Electoral history

 The electoral district was created in 1993 from Edmonton-Mill Woods.
 The first election held that year saw incumbent NDP MLA Gerry Gibeault switch from that district to run in Ellerslie.
 A wave of support for the Alberta Liberals rolled across Edmonton causing Liberal candidate Debby Carlson to win the riding with over half the popular vote.
 Gibeault was defeated, finishing a distant second place.

 Carlson ran for a second term in 1997.
 She increased her popular support to take the district easily with almost 57% of the popular vote.
-The 2001 election would prove to be a very tight race as Carlson would barely hang on to win her third term in office.
-She defeated Progressive Conservative candidate Sukhi Randhawa by less than 300 votes.
+The 2001 election was a very tight race.
+Carlson barely hung on to win her third term in office.
+She defeated Progressive Conservative candidate Sukhi Randhawa by less than 300 votes and won the seat with 45 percent of the vote.

-On May 28, 2004 Carlson vacated her seat to run in the 2004 federal election in the Edmonton—Strathcona district.
-Her replacement elected in the provincial election that year would be Liberal candidate Bharat Agnihotri.
-He would win by a razor thin plurality of 200 votes, taking just under 34% of the popular vote.
+On May 28, 2004, Carlson vacated her seat to run in the 2004 federal election in the Edmonton—Strathcona district.
+Her replacement elected in the provincial election that year was Liberal candidate Bharat Agnihotri.
+He took just under 34% of the popular vote and won by a razor thin plurality of 200 votes over his Progressive Conservative opponent, and just 1200 votesl over his NDP opponent.

-The Progressive Conservatives would win the riding in the 2008 election as candidate Naresh Bhardwaj defeated Agnihotri, taking almost 42% of the popular vote.